awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 + For host or host name, specify `mysql–instance1.123456789012.us-east-1.rds.amazonaws.com`
 + For port, specify `3306`

-You can connect to an Amazon RDS MySQL DB instance by using tools like the MySQL command line utility\.
+You can connect to a MySQL DB instance by using tools like the MySQL command line utility\.
 For more information on using the MySQL client, go to [mysql \- the MySQL command\-line client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) in the MySQL documentation\.
 One GUI\-based application you can use to connect is MySQL Workbench\.
 For more information, go to the [Download MySQL Workbench](http://dev.mysql.com/downloads/workbench/) page\.
 For information about installing MySQL \(including the MySQL client\), see [Installing and upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)\.

 To connect to a DB instance from outside of its Amazon VPC, the DB instance must be publicly accessible, access must be granted using the inbound rules of the DB instance's security group, and other requirements must be met\.
 For more information, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

-You can use SSL encryption on connections to an Amazon RDS MySQL DB instance\.
+You can use SSL encryption on connections to a MySQL DB instance\.
 For information, see [Using SSL with a MySQL DB instance](CHAP_MySQL.md#MySQL.Concepts.SSLSupport)\.
 If you are using IAM database authentication, you must use an SSL connection\.
 For information, see [IAM database authentication for MySQL and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.

 You can also connect to a DB instance from a web server\.
 For more information, see [Tutorial: Create a web server and an Amazon RDS DB instance](TUT_WebAppWithRDS.md)\.